cdare-ucsb/DerivedCategoryMass/README.md

 Simply run
 ```
 brew install python@3.12
-brew link python@3.12
 ```
-By linking python@3.12, this will now become your default Python3; only do this step if you are sure it does not affect other dependencies.
-Make sure to verify the installation by running either
+For some MacOS users, this will require that certain XCode commandline tools outside the standard App tools be installed; thus, if you get some sort of error when installing Python 3.12, run
 ```
-python --version
+xcode-select --install
 ```
-or
+and then try installing the Python library.
+Make sure to verify the installation by running
 ```
-python3 --version
+python3.12 --version
 ```

 #### Linux (Ubuntu/Debian)